Dies-Irae/Dies-Irae.github.io/index.md

 # About Me

-Ming Wang is currently pursuing a Ph.D. degree in computer science at NC State University, where he studies the applications of channel coding in different areas.
-[Google Scholar](https://scholar.google.com/citations?user=5zlgcn8AAAAJ)
+Ming Wang is currently pursuing a Ph.D. degree in computer science at NC State University, where he studies the applications of coding theory in quantum communications and quantum computations.

-Ming Wang enjoys playing piano and transcribing music from video games into piano sheet music in his spare time. ([YouTube Channel](https://www.youtube.com/@LaiGenDiao), [Bilibili Channel](https://space.bilibili.com/1228973910), [Musescore](https://musescore.com/user/32685485))
+He enjoys playing piano and transcribing music from video games into piano sheet music in his spare time. ([YouTube Channel](https://www.youtube.com/@LaiGenDiao), [Bilibili Channel](https://space.bilibili.com/1228973910), [Musescore](https://musescore.com/user/32685485))

 <!-- ## Header 2